apache/singa/doc/en/docs/installation.md

 cmake would download OpenBlas and Protobuf (2.6.1) and compile them together with SINGA.

-After compiling SINGA, you can run the unit tests by

-    $ ./bin/test_singa

-You can see all the testing cases with testing results.
-If SINGA passes all tests, then you have successfully installed SINGA.

 You can use `ccmake ..` to configure the compilation options.
 If some dependent libraries are not in the system default paths, you need to export the following environment variables